rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

     to find out the NAT type.
 One example is [natat](https://github.com/songjiayang/natat).

-2)  Cloud Discovery Service must be recahable at a public IP address.
+2)  Cloud Discovery Service must be reachable at a public IP address.
 Create a static NAT binding between the (private IP address:UDP port) in which the Cloud Discovery Service will receive data and a (public IP address:UDP port).